The department offers Physics majors the opportunity to complete a senior thesis.

 - Note that your presentation has a hard limit of 20 minutes.
 The moderator will cut off the presentation at that time for an 8-minute question-and-answer period.
 The next presenter will be asked to set up at the 28-minute mark.

 - In addition to practicing to make sure your talk fits into 20 minutes, note that you should practice presenting from your laptop in the same room well before the actual presentation.
-In this way you can avoid embarrassing delays due to technical problems or missing connectors, etc. Any technical delays will only reduce your speaking time.
+In this way, you can avoid embarrassing delays due to technical problems or missing connectors, etc. Any technical delays will only reduce your speaking time.

 - Make sure you start your presentation with an accessible overview.
 The audience will contain mainly non-experts in the field you are going to discuss.
-This is often the most difficult aspect of any presentation, since you must bring along the non-experts while explaining later technical results and their importance without losing the audience.
+This is often the most difficult aspect of any presentation since you must bring along the non-experts while explaining later technical results and their importance without losing the audience.

 - PRACTICE!!
 (A good strategy is to do timed 20-minute practice sessions in front of your classmates, especially those who will also be presenting a thesis.
-Encourage your audience to give you feedback and to ask questions afterwards about anything that was not clear.)
+Encourage your audience to give you feedback and to ask questions afterward about anything that was not clear.)